natemealey/GoPanes/README.md

 A lot like tmux, but within a Go program.
 A GoPane lets you split it horizontally or vertically.
 Thus, a GoPane has either zero or two elements, depending on if it's split or not.
 If it has zero, then it's a leaf pane, and it can be printed to directly.
 If it has been split, it will have two children, a first and a second GoPane.
 Thus the GoPane structure is a complete binary tree.
-A print to a parent pane will print to the first element of each child until it reaches the a leaf. all GoPanes have a width and height the width and height of the topmost parent will be the width and height of the window
+A print to a parent pane will try to print to the first element of each child until it reaches the a leaf.
+All GoPanes have a width and height which content will wrap to fit inside.
+The width and height of the topmost parent (referred to as "root" in the source) will be the width and height of the window, retreived from the termbox-go library.

 #What's supported?
-- ANSI terminals (just those for now)
+- All terminals that github.com/nsf/termbox-go supports
 - text wrapping, because we don't want to lose data
 - vertical overflow (will scroll up and down)
     * TODO this is a later feature